kakrusch/docana-project-luka/README.md

 Present the findings from your experiments, supported by visual or statistical evidence.
 Discuss how these results address your main research question.

-## Conclusion

-Summarize the major outcomes of your project, reflect on the research findings, and clearly state the conclusions you've drawn from the study.

 ***